sage-code/maj/alphabet.md

 In English and Spanish the hard "g" can be followed by silent "u".
 This method is also problematic, sound "gu" can not be produced.
 However this method can not be used convenient in Maj since "u" must be read.

-Maj solve this problem only in Maj Script by making letter "ფ" that is always "soft g" and by making letter "ɤ" that is always "hard g".
-Maj Latin alphabet has this problem unsolved in Maj.
+Maj solve this problem only in Maj Script by making letter "ფ" that is always "soft g" and letter "ɤ" that is always "hard g".
+Latin "g" is converted automatically to proper IPA or Script by the conversion tools.

 **Modified: q**